-Included in the accounts receivable at March 31, 2020 is \$32.5 million (December 31, 2019 - \$55.0 million) of accrued petroleum and natural gas revenue related to deliveries for periods prior to the reporting date.
+Included in the accounts receivable at June 30, 2020 is \$28.2 million (December 31, 2019 - \$55.0 million) of accrued petroleum and natural gas revenue related to deliveries for periods prior to the reporting date.
+There were no significant adjustments for prior period accrued petroleum and natural gas revenue reflected in the Company's current period.